amuerta/inpr/README.md

 ```

 ## CONTRIBUTION
-I am not a very experienced with writing actual software, considering this is my first actually finished project, i am a noob, so if it happens that..
+I am not very experienced developer, and have my learning curve with writing actual software, considering this is my first actually finished project, i am a noob, so if it happens that..

 You know: